alexmojaki/futurecoder/how_to_contribute.md

 Please [open an issue](https://github.com/alexmojaki/futurecoder/issues/new) about anything that's confusing, could be done better, or doesn't work.
 All suggestions and feedback are welcome.
 Tell me what interests you!

-If the demo site isn't working, or you want to make and test changes, try [running the server locally](README.md#running-locally).
+If the site isn't working, or you want to make and test changes, try [running the server locally](README.md#running-locally).

 The easiest way to contribute concretely is to write learning material for the course and participate in related discussions.
 This doesn't require any expertise beyond knowing how Python works.
 See [Helping with course content](#helping-with-course-content) for more information.